waters breaking in pregnancy

 What Happens When Your Waters Break?

 For most women, the waters will break during labour, but it is also common before labour.
-The signs your waters are going to break includes feeling a slow leak or a sudden gush of water.
-The fluid that is released when your waters are breaking is usually clear or pink in colour, but sometimes it can become yellow or green due to your baby passing their first poo (meconium) inside the sac.
+The signs waters are breaking include feeling a slow leak or a sudden gush of water.
+The fluid that is released when your waters breaking in pregnancy is usually clear or pink in colour, but sometimes it can become yellow or green due to your baby passing their first poo (meconium) inside the sac.

-Once your waters have broken, you’ll continue to leak some fluid until your baby is born, so it’s a good idea to bring a change of clothes with you and wear a thick sanitary pad on your journey to the hospital or birthing centre, to prevent the amniotic fluid leaking onto your clothing or the car seat.
+Once your waters have broken, you'll continue to leak some fluid until your baby is born, so it's a good idea to bring a change of clothes and wear a thick sanitary pad on your way to the hospital or birthing centre.

-How Long After Your Waters Break Do You Deliver?
+How Long After Your Waters Break Will You Deliver?

 If you suspect your waters have broken, make a note of the time.
 You may also want to time your contractions if you’ve started having them.

-You may already be in labour, but if not, labour typically starts within 24 hours of your water breaking.
-If you’re in labour, you can check out some comfort measures to make your experience more relaxing.
+You may already be in labour, but if not, labour typically begins within 24 hours of your waters breaking in pregnancy.
+If you're in labour, you can check out some comfort measures in Stages of labour and delivery to help make your experience more comfortable.

 Contact your midwife or maternity unit as soon as your waters break to get advice and discuss if you need to be induced.
 The risk of developing an infection increases the longer the time between your waters breaking and giving birth.